c3g/GenPipes/README.md

     git pull origin

-### Setup
+#### Setup

 Add the mugqic directory library to your PERL5LIB path.

     export PERL5LIB=${PERL5LIB}:/home/user/src/mugqic_pipeline/lib/

 ## Usage

 In its general operation all the mugqic pipelines require two input files: a project's read set sheet and a configuration (ini) file.
 Fastq files must be properly setup using a specific naming and directory structure.
 Additionally, the RNAseq and CHIPseq pipelines require a design file and the path for the job output logs.
 The command line options of the main pipelines are described below.
 Summaries of usage are printed when a command is run with no arguments.

 ###   The project's read set sheet

 Is the project read set sheet, generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
 See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.

 ###   The configuration (ini) file.
 Is the standard configuration file for the pipeline.
 It's a plain text file composed of sections, keys and values.
 Section name appears on a line in square brackets ([default]).
 Every key has a name and a value, separated by an equals sign (=), i.e. clusterSubmitCmd=msub.
 Semicolons (;) or number signs (#) at the beginning of the line indicate a comment.
 Comment lines are ignored.
 Generally sections are associated to specific steps of the pipeline.
 If a property is associated to a specific step, the program will search for keys in the respective section.
 If the key is not found, the values in the default section will be used.
-Templates for Compute Canada's Guillimin and Mammouth clusters may already be available in the pipeline repository.
+Templates for Compute Canada's Guillimin and Mammouth clusters may already be available in the respective pipeline directory (\(root/pipeline/Pipeline_name\)).

 ###   DNAseq pipeline

     perl dnaSeq.pl -c dnaSeq.abacus.ini -s 1 -e 21 -n project.nanuq.csv > toRun.sh